nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ### 4.1 Supported formats

 The ``did:web`` DID method MUST be supported.
 Support for other methods is optional.
-Presentations and credentials MUST be in JWT format.
+Verifiable Presentations and Verifiable Credentials MUST be in JWT format.

 ## 5. Use Case List Definition